Tensor Methods for Nonlinear Matrix Completion: Experiments

 In Figure \ref{fig:mvsp} we investigate the effect of the number of data columns per subspace in the overall recovery performance of LADMC for synthetic UoS data.
 Here we use the same settings as in the previous experiment, but fix the number of subspaces to be $\K=10$ and vary the number of columns per subspace, $\N/\K$, and the number of random measurements per column, $\m$.
-In this case, the tensorized subspace has rank $\Rr = 30$ and the necessary minimum number of samples per column is $\mnec = 8$.
-Observe that as the number of columns per subspace increases, the probability of exact recovery is approaching one for $\m \geq 8$, as predicted by Theorem \ref{allThm}.
-The minimum number columns per subspace needed for exact recovery we conjecture to be $\N/\K =O(\Rr(\Dd-\Rr)/\K)$ (see the discussion after Theorem \ref{allThm}).
+In this case, the tensorized subspace has rank $\Rr = 30$ and the necessary minimum number of observations per column according to Corollary \ref{cor:basicnecc_uos} is $\m = 8$.
+Observe that as the number of columns per subspace increases, the probability of exact recovery is approaching one for $\m \geq 8$, as predicted by Corollary \ref{cor:basicnecc_uos}.
+The minimum number columns per subspace needed for exact recovery we conjecture to be $\N/\K =O(\Rr(\Dd-\Rr)/\K)$ (see Section \ref{sec:sampcomplexity}).
 Assuming the constant in the order-wise expression to be one, we have $\N/\K \approx 270$.
-Note that we do see exact recovery at $\m = \ell + 1 = 9$ samples per column when $\N/\K = 270$ and partial success at $\m = \ell = 8$ with two- or three-fold more columns, as predicted.
+Note that we do see exact recovery at $\m = 9$ samples per column when $\N/\K = 270$ and partial success at $\m = 8$ with two- or three-fold more columns, as predicted.

-In Figure \ref{fig:lowrank} we compare the performance of LADMC versus LRMC when the data is drawn from a \emph{single} subspace of dimension $\r \leq \d$ (using the settings $\d=25$, $\r=1,...,25$, $\N=500$).
-Here we find that the performance of LADMC is only slightly worse than LRMC.
-In fact, iLADMC shows a similar phase transition as LRMC, except at very low sampling rates where the performance degrades.
-This shows that LADMC and iLADMC can be expected to perform similarly well as LRMC in the case where the data is low-rank.